tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 Below, you'll find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Azure AD to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.
 Naturally, this concept can be ported to other LDAP sources.

-> This documentation assumes you already have an Azure AD tenant correctly configured and provisioned with your institution’s user accounts.
+> This documentation assumes you already have an Azure AD tenant correctly configured and provisioned with your institution's user accounts.
 Further, SimpleSAMLphp has good documentation, so this is not a complete/worked example of how to configure it.
-Instead, this provides the specific snippets you may need when working through SimpleSAMLphp’s documentation.
+Instead, this provides the specific snippets you may need when working through SimpleSAMLphp's documentation.
 Thus, this document also assumes you have SimpleSAMLphp installed and reachable with the basics configured.
 {.message-box}

 To configure SimpleSAMLphp to use your Azure AD IdP as an Authentication Source, you will need to complete the following: